ESG Approach

 - Direct or provided predatory lending.

-- Direct or owned primary production and sale of fossil fuel.
+- Direct or owned primary extraction and sale of fossil fuel.

 We define the threshold on these exclusions as a company having >1% of their net profit after tax (or an equivalent disclosed measure) generated in these areas.
 Typically it will be zero.